BLACK FRIDAY: Get 50% off your first 3 licenses + 3-months of TestOps with the Bundle offer.

 Key features:

-• Easily captures test snapshots.
+• Captures detailed test snapshots.

 • Controls network traffic, timings, server responses, and function behavior.

-• Offers real-time support.
+• Offers real-time support and active community resources.

 📚 Read More: Katalon vs Cypress: A Detailed Comparison